1.1. The Presidentof the Executive Board may appoint any committee that he deems necessary.

 16.4.
-Students eligible to compete in Junior Varsity competition shall not have reached his/her 15th birthday before September 1stof the year of competition.
+Students eligible to compete in Junior Varsity competition shall not have reached his/her 16th birthday before September 1st of the current academic year.

 16.5.
 The Sports Commissioner/Executive Board, upon request from member schools/associations for cause, or at their own discretion, may adjust the eligibility age for Junior Varsity to allow for more students to be able to play sports.

 17.1.
 A student shall be considered a transfer student if he/she, after establishing eligibility in a school, changes attendance to another school for any reason.
 A student is considered to have transferred whenever the student changes from that school in which the student was enrolled to any other school regardless of whether the school in which the student transferred or to which the student transfers is public, non-public, or homeschool, member or non-member.
 A transfer student must have been eligible to represent his/her former school academically as well as eligible under any district, school or athletic policy that was in place when the student transferred to be considered for athletic eligibility.